fowlertm/semiTakeHome/README.md

 }
 ```

+(NOTE: The vanilla GraphQL starts with `client.graphql` and ends at `return info`, but the query is wrapped in a javascript function so another file can later call it and display the returned data on a webpage.)

 This function takes a search string and uses it to search over the database via the `client.graphql` functionality.
 As before, I think if you read this code slowly you should be able to puzzle out what each part of it does based on its name, even with little coding experience.

-For example, `.withSort()` sorts our results on a certain value (`'year_of_publication']`) and in a certain way (`'desc'` means 'descending).
+For example, `.withSort()` sorts our results on a certain value (`'year_of_publication'`) and in a certain way (`'desc'` means 'descending).

 `.withWhere()` gives us considerable power in modulating how our search is performed.
 If you remember college math, the `Or` operator is permissive, and we could tighten it up by using `And` instead.
-Because we've included all the properties in our schema (title, author, publication year, and publisher), the search string will match on all those fields, and if we only wanted to search on the title we could remove the other fields.
+Because we've included all the properties in our schema (title, author, publication year, and publisher), the search string will match on all those fields.

 The final line in this file is `module.exports = { get_filtered_results }`, and it's important.
 It makes this function available for the next file, `index.js`.